DigitalTypewriter/HTGAA_26Spring_DT/content/projects/individual-final-project/TransgenicPhytomining-Lemna-minEr_index.md

 field-level change

 Describe the ethical implications associated with your project and identify relevant ethical principles (e.g., non-maleficence, beneficence, justice, or responsibility).
 (Minimum 2 paragraphs.)
+Create a detailed experimental plan for your final project.
+Include a timeline for each part of your experimental plan (i.e., how long you would expect each step in your final project to take). (min.
+15 lines/sentences—a numbered list is acceptable)

+SECTION 5: Results & Quantitative Expectations
+What aspect of your final project did you choose to validate? (min.
+2 sentences)

+Write down a detailed protocol of how you validated this aspect of your final project.
+(Numbered list or paragraph is fine)

+What synthetic biology techniques did you utilize in validating this aspect of your final project?
+You can refer to the list of techniques in question 8. (min.
+4 sentences)

+You must present data as part of your final project and include some analysis of that data.
+The data may be collected experimentally in the lab or generated as simulated data (e.g., using the Asimov Kernel or another simulation method). (min.
+2 sentences)

+Did you encounter any unexpected challenge(s) when performing your validation?
+If so, describe the challenge(s) and strategies to overcome it.
+If not, discuss potential problems, difficulties, limitations, and/or alternative strategies to overcome challenges in your final project. (min.
+4 sentences).

+SECTION 6: ADDITIONAL INFORMATION
+12. List all references cited in this assignment (bullet-point list)